1st Worldcup Championships 2006 in India

 A national team meeting consists of 2 women and 2 men singles (DE, HE), 2 mixed doubles (Mix) and 2 women and men doubles (DD, HD).

 The encounter between Germany and India turned out to be clearer than expected.
 The Indian team had improved compared to the games of the individual World Cup, but only Sameera Begum was able to win in the second women’s singles against vice world champion Nicole Schellert and thus ensured the only Indian point win of the game.
 Still, it was no walk in the park for the German team, as some games were more fiercely contested than the result suggests.

 India vs South Africa

-Even against the winner of the 2004 Triangular Championships, South Africa, the Indians were powerless in the end, although they played well and scored four points more than against Germany.
-Particularly noteworthy here is the victory of K. Narayanamma against Michelle Kokott , who was second at the International Masters in Durban in 2004 .
+Even against the winner of the Triangular Championships 2004, South Africa, the Indians were powerless in the end, although they played well and scored four points more than against Germany.
+Particularly noteworthy here is the victory of K. Narayanamma against Michelle Kokott , who was second at the 2004 International Masters in Durban .
 Hein van der Lith was narrowly defeated by his Indian opponents both in mixed with Elsie Dreyer and in doubles with Hanno Pienaar .
-Otherwise the South African team played out its routine and won the victory against India safely.
+Otherwise, the South African team played out its routine and won the victory against India safely.

 Germany against South Africa

 Due to the big win against India, the German team against South Africa was enough to win the title.
 In the first two rounds all four singles went to Germany, which meant an 8-0 lead.
 Both mixed were now won by South Africa, so the decision had to fall in the doubles.
 Here everything was already clear after the first lap; the German team had the title in their pocket thanks to the 12: 4 intermediate result.
 Despite the joy of winning, the last two doubles went to Germany with one point difference each.